Learning to Read

 Different types of reading

-• Children are encouraged to read stories, plays, poetry, and information, but remember that reading is all about words, not just books, and words are everywhere in a school.
-Children read to help them with their work, e.g. instructions, displays, word lists for tricky words, projects (the Egyptians), other subjects (Science), signs, rules etc. As a school, we make sure that we are swimming in words in print and on screen.
+- Children are encouraged to read stories, plays, poetry, and information, but remember that reading is all about words, not just books, and words are everywhere in a school.
+Children read to help them with their work, e.g. instructions, displays, word lists for tricky words, projects (the Egyptians), other subjects (Science), signs, rules etc. As a school, we make sure that reading in integral in all learning.
 We live in a digital world and your children will do plenty of digital reading both at school and at home.
 They will take much of this in their stride, so embrace it!

 Speaking, listening, reading and writing...